Design and characterization of a photosensor system for the RELICS experiment: Dynode performance

 \subsection{Bench test setup}

-The key aspect of the testing method is to employ a PMT, which can be tuned to handle high intensity without saturation and monitor the incident light intensity accurately.
-To expand the dynamic range of the monitor PMT, crossed polarizers are placed in front with an attenuator factor of $83.0\pm 2.6$, measured independently.
-As shown in figure~\ref{fig:test_setup}, the bench test setup was placed inside a dark box.
+As depicted in figure~\ref{fig:test_setup}, the bench test apparatus is enclosed within a light-sealed box.
+A second PMT was employed to monitor the high-intensity light, with a polariser attenuating (factor of $83.0\pm 2.6$, measured independently) the intensity to the linear response range of the PMT.
 Both PMTs were supplied with positive $\SI{800}{\volt}$ high voltage by the CAEN A7030SP high voltage module.
 In addition, to avoid the analog-to-digital converter (ADC) saturation, we applied two attenuators after the signals were decoupled from the high voltage.
 Figure~\ref{fig:waveform_at_1.5V} demonstrates the feature of the signal from the dynode, the anode of the test PMT, and the monitor PMT of our bench test.
 The anode signal from the test PMT was attenuated by $\SI{9}{dB}$ (about $\SI{11000}{ADC}$).
 The amplitude from the monitor PMT signal is approximately $\SI{6300}{ADC}$.
 The pulse shapes of the dynode are expected and exhibit good quality.
 Measurements using this setup are based on the relation between measured light intensity and the voltage applied to the LED, as shown in appendix~\ref{sec:appendix}.